williamdingwall/portfolio/src/posts/teamsnap-search-patterns.md

 * <span class="u-block u-textLarge">Decrease Time to action</span> Serves as an indication of how connected the search is to the actual data.
 * <span class="u-block u-textLarge">Increase Valid searches</span> Provides insight as to how confusing the search is.

 <b>Hypothesis:</b> by targeting these user metrics we can decrease session dropoff and increase adoption; more so on rostering.
-The more we can improve key areas of member management the more we can increase our retention rate, increase booking numbers and overall profit.
+The more we can improve key areas of member management the more we can <b>increase our retention rate</b>, increase booking numbers and overall profit.

 </section>